WRITING BRITAIN

 In the autumn of 2012 a British Library initiative entitled ‘Writing Britain’ asked young people from across the United Kingdom to write about their sense of place.
 From cities as diverse as Belfast to Manchester, Glasgow to Birmingham the project challenged young people outside of education or employment to ask questions of themselves and their place within their surroundings.
 What does your home mean to you?
 Why do you live where you live?
 What does the future hold for you?

-For many of the young people within the project the opportunity provided the first instance in which they had been asked to express themselves within writing.
+For many of the young people within the project, the opportunity provided the first instance in which they had been asked to express themselves in writing.
 For many others it was the first time that they had been asked to question their place within society.
 Many of the young people had been excluded from school; many had been what the government call ‘long term unemployed’ (those who have been on benefits for longer than 2 years).
 Many had never been considered for an interview.
-Across the country different facilitators of the project commented that their participants felt like it was their first time their voice was being heard.
+Across the country different facilitators of the project commented that their participants felt like it was the first time their voice was being heard.

 In Leeds the writing took a different form.
 Studio12, a digital media initiative working through Leeds City Council partnered with Left Eye Blind, a film production company based in the city.
 As partners we decided that the young people’s writing should be put to film.
 Our revolution would be televised.